 Guide Dogs Pet Insurance Australia was founded by Guide Dogs Australia, which began in 1950 when Arnold Cook brought the first guide dog to Perth from Britain.
 Guide Dogs Australia offer Accident and Illness cover (12 Months Essential, and/or Covered4Life Ultimate and Classic).
 Guide Dogs covers up to $20,000 of vet bills for dogs and $15,000 for cats per year.
 This annual vet limit is additional to other annual limits for things including advertising if your pet is lost or stolen, unexpected boarding fees, holiday cancellation and third-party liability.
 Pets are covered for life and there is a multi-pet discount.
 As befits their name, they also offer affordable pet insurance for working Guide or Assistance Dogs.
 A portion of the profit from every insurance policy is used by Guide Dogs Australia to train new pups into happy helpers.

-Pet Insurance Australia (PIA) was founded in 2008 and is a family-owned Australian business run by pet people with 30 years of experience.
+Pet Insurance Australia (PIA).
+Pet Insurance Australia was founded in 2008 and is a family-owned Australian business run by pet people with 30 years of experience.
 PIA offer Accident Only cover, Accident and Illness cover (Comprehensive), and Accident and Illness cover (Major Medical).
 PIA pays up to 80% of vet bills, with specified annual limits for different types of preventative care under their Routine Care cover option.
 Pet Insurance Australia were rated 5 CANSTAR stars by CANSTAR Research in 2016.

 Petcover is owned by a well-established travel insurance provider.
 Petcover offer Accident and Illness cover (Saver or Standard).
 Petcover pays up to 100% of vet bills with a $100 excess and an annual limit of $7,500, of which $4,000 is reserved for Tick Cover.
 Petcover has a 24-hour hotline for customers to locate their nearest emergency vet.